Index

 Practices serving more deprived populations (in terms of the average Index of Multiple Deprivation 2019 score of their practice patients) and with an older average age of their patients may be more likely to have lower uptake rates so the IMD score (and rank out of Hull’s 28 practices as at January 2024) and average age of patients (and rank) are given.
 The average IMD score of patients ranges from 19.7 (least deprived) to 53.0 (most deprived), and the average age of the patients ranges from 29.8 to 46.8 years for the 28 Hull practices (as at January 2024).
 The ranks are given as 1 for the practice serving the patients with the highest IMD score (most deprived) and 1 for practices with the lowest average age of patients (youngest patients).

-Uptake for breast cancer screening ranges from 53.7% (Wilberforce Surgery) to 81.3% (City Health Practice – Field View Surgery).
+Uptake for breast cancer screening ranges from 53.3% (Kingston Medical Group) to 86.7% (Laurbel Surgery).

 Cervical Cancer

-During 2023, the percentage of women aged 25-49 who had had screening for cervical screening within the last 3.5 years was similar in Hull and England, but statistically significantly lower in Hull compared to England among women aged 50-64 years who had attended within the last 5.5 years.
+During 2024, the percentage of women aged 25-49 who had had screening for cervical screening within the last 3.5 years was the same in Hull as England, but statistically significantly lower in Hull compared to England among women aged 50-64 years who had attended within the last 5.5 years.

 The percentage is given out of the number eligible for screening and resident in the area at a given point in time, and excludes those without a cervix (based on data ending with 31 March).